rachel-datatonic/dataform-elt-workshop/definitions/models/ml/Lab3.md

 ## Overview

-This project demonstrates how to build a machine learning (ML) pipeline using **BigQuery ML** within a **Dataform** environment.
+This lab demonstrates how to build a machine learning (ML) pipeline using **BigQuery ML** within a **Dataform** environment.
 We use a public dataset of **Chicago Taxi Trips** to train, evaluate, and predict fare amounts based on features like trip duration, distance, and payment type.
 The ML models are trained and executed within **Google BigQuery** using SQL, and the overall workflow is managed with **Dataform** for version control and reproducibility.

 ## Files and Structure